CougarCS/astro-api/README.md

 2. Build and run code!

-## Prevent Git from tracking config.ts
+## Prevent Git from Tracking config.ts

 1. Change the file you do not want to be tracked.